 "My passion for service and caring for athletes reached a peak when I volunteered with the Boston Marathon for 10 years and eventually became a Medical Tent Captain"

-I first learned about sports medicine when I was injured as the field hockey goal keeper in college.
+I first learned about sports medicine when I was injured as a field hockey goal keeper in college.
 This injury exposed me to a career path as a certified athletic trainer, thanks to the unforgettable care and rehabilitation I received by my collegiate athletic trainers.
-I harnessed that new passion by creating my own undergraduate degree in Movement Science at Hobart and Williams Smith Colleges in Geneva, NY, where I earned a Bachelor of Arts degree in Athletic Training.
+I harnessed that new passion by creating my own undergraduate degree in Movement Science at Hobart and Williams Smith Colleges in Geneva, NY, where I earned a Bachelor of Arts degree in Movement Science with a concentration in Athletic Training.
 That led to a Masters of Arts degree in Exercise Science at Western Michigan University, in Kalamazoo, MI.
-I also became the medical director of the Michigan Special Olympics and Visually Impaired Olympics, as well as Medical Director for countless summer sports academies throughout New England.
-My passion for service and caring for athletes reached a peak when I volunteered with the Boston Marathon for 10 years and eventually became a Medical Tent Captain.
+I also became one of the Medical Directors of the Michigan Special Olympics and Visually Impaired Olympics, as well as acted as the Medical Director for countless summer sports academies throughout New England, New York and Michigan.
+My passion for service and caring for athletes reached a peak when I volunteered with the Boston Marathon for 10 years and eventually became one of the Medical Tent Captains.

 My focus changed from collegiate athletics to chasing my goals as an athletic trainer in a clinical setting.
-I began working with Orthopaedic Pediatric Sports Medicine at Children's Healthcare of Atlanta.
+I began working with Pediatric Sports Medicine at Children's Healthcare of Atlanta.
 Here I helped to build a medical practice which provided care and opportunities for adaptive athletes, dancers and athletes of all abilities.
-As an Outreach Coordinator and Community Liaison, as well as a certified athletic trainer, I provided all aspects of the practice including concussion education, injury prevention programming, and nutritional counseling to the athletic community of Atlanta and its surrounding towns.
+As an Outreach Coordinator and Community Liaison, and as a certified athletic trainer, I provided all aspects of care for these injured athletes including practicing in a clinical setting, overseeing concussion education, injury prevention programming, and providing nutritional counseling to the athletic communities of Atlanta and its surrounding towns.

 In 2018, I joined Berkshire Orthopaedic Associates and Berkshire Medical Center as the Coordinator of Sports Medicine and Wellness to assist Drs.
 Mahlon Bradley and Mark Sprague in building a comprehensive sports medicine program.
-This program will offer components on the prevention of sports injuries through various instructional techniques, strength and conditioning goals, nutritional instruction, and to education about how to compete in a safe and secure manner.
-We provide excellent care for athletes who have been injured and return them to their activities as soon as possible.
+This program offers components for the prevention of sports injuries through various instructional techniques, strength and conditioning goals, nutritional instruction, and education about how to compete in a safe and secure manner.
+We provide excellent care for athletes who have been injured, and return them to their activities as soon as possible.

-We look forward to treating you as our patients, personalizing your care, and ensuring you a healthy, safe and passionate experience with your sport of choice.
+We look forward to treating you as our patient, personalizing your care, and ensuring you a healthy, safe and passionate experience with your sport of choice.